 - Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
 The nearest station to the guesthouse is Sindhi Camp, 1.5 km away, and is attached to the bus station.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.

 Tara Niwas – What’s Nearby?

-- Hitchki Bar & Kitchen – Dingy bar in a basement below the Hamston Park hotel (see above), but decent meals and cheap beer.
-1-minute walk (90m).
+- Hitchki Bar & Kitchen – Popular bar in a basement and rooftop 2 doors down serving decent meals and cheap beer.

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City, Chandpole Gate, is about 2km (6-minute drive) from the guesthouse, while the City Palace is about 4km (15-minute drive).
+The nearest entrance to the Old City, Chandpole Gate, is about 2 km from the guesthouse, while the City Palace is about 4 km.
 Both are best accessed by auto-rickshaw.